 Notice that I am only adding in the main rigging and leaving out all the lesser ropes.
 It is not necessary to add them all in.
 The brain is well able to add them in for you.

 Again, with Chinese White, add the bow wave of the ship as well as the highlights in the deck area and some of the wave tops.

-To finish off I want you to notice that each sail has a slightly different brightness and tones than the others.
+To finish off I want you to notice that each sail has a slightly different brightness than the others.
 Don't try to keep them all the same colour.